 Ed’s legal career includes years as a federal prosecutor and private practice litigator.
 He served as special counsel in the investigation of events surrounding the Branch Davidians in Waco.
 Ed knows the intricacies of investigations and litigation from the perspectives of the prosecutor, investigator and the person or company being pursued.

 In 2017, Ed was named Fellow of the American Bar Foundation (ABF), an honorary organization of lawyers, judges, and legal scholars whose careers have demonstrated outstanding dedication to the welfare of their communities and to the highest principles of the legal profession.

 Repeatedly recognized by industry publications for his work in white collar criminal defense, commercial litigation and corporate compliance, Ed was named Best Lawyers® 2016 Corporate Compliance Law “Lawyer of the Year” in St. Louis in 2016 and 2018.
 He is again included on the Missouri & Kansas Super Lawyers list.
 Immediately prior to founding Dowd Bennett, Ed was a partner at Bryan Cave LLP, where he represented clients in corporate compliance and defense, healthcare, environmental and commercial litigation.

-From 1993 to 1999, he served as United States Attorney for the Eastern District of Missouri.
-In that capacity, Mr. Dowd set policy and supervised a staff of 46 Assistant U.S. Attorneys and 42 support personnel in handling thousands of civil and criminal cases for the U.S. government.
+As the U.S. attorney for the Eastern District of Missouri, Ed set policy and supervised the professional and support staff in handling thousands of civil and criminal cases for the U.S. government.